masterofcontroversy/FE8U-Defiled-Legacy/README.md

 ## Building Instructions
 ### For linux (I use Arch btw):
 Install wine and wintricks, use winetricks to install .Net
+Use wine to run tmx2ea.ext to build the maps
 If python gives you an error saying that it can't find "libffi.so.6", create a syslink from "libffi.so.6" to "libffi.so.7" then run MakeHack.
-(Tested in Ubuntu Arch, and Fedora) (Patching does not work on Ubuntu)
+(Tested in Ubuntu, Arch, and Fedora) (Patching does not work on Ubuntu)

 ### Windows:
 Unfortunatly, I haven't written any scripts for building with Windows since I don't use it that often.
 I will be making one soon though.